msgparser/rawmessage/README.md

 | --- | --- | --- | --- | --- |
 | http://Server-name:4000/rawmsg | Consumer's interface | POST | application/text | Json output|

+> Note: msgparser is the name of repository & service name is rawmessage

 ## Testing
-All testing is successfull and gave expected results.
+All testing is successfull and gave expecuted results.
 * Service is containerized on Linux server & tested successfully by smallset sample data files
-* Exected on bash and tested with local port 4000
+* Executed on bash and tested with local port 4000
 * Service is tested successully in EKS with Route 53 subdomain and LB
 ![AWS LB](https://github.com/msgparser/rawmessage/blob/main/doc/AWS-LB.PNG)